SyncfusionExamples/getting-started-with-the-blazor-speed-dial-component/README.md

 ## Features and Benefits

-## Built-in themes
-The Blazor Speed Dial supports these built-in themes: Tailwind CSS, Bootstrap 5, Bootstrap 4, Bootstrap, Material, Fabric, Fluent, and high contrast.
-Users can customize one of these built-in themes or create new themes to achieve their desired look and feel by simply overriding SASS variables or using our Theme Studio application.

-## Modal popup mode
-Modal popup mode enables an overlay to prevent background interaction when popup action items are opened.

 ## Display modes
 The Blazor Speed Dial component supports the display of action items in a linear or radial layout.
 This helps make actions more accessible and easy to use.

 ## Icon with text
 The Blazor Speed Dial component enables customization of the Speed Dial button and action items, including the use of text only, icon with text, or icon only.
 This allows developers to create highly personalized buttons and action items that effectively communicate the actions they perform.

 ## Time formatting
 Although it can be custom formatted, the Blazor speed-dial component comes with a default time format that is culture-specific.

 ## Globalization
 The Blazor Speed dial component supports [globalization](https://blazor.syncfusion.com/documentation/speed-dial/globalization?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples) like internationalization and localization that updates the time format value in the pop-up list to match a specified culture.
-## UI customization
-Based on your cutting-edge web and mobile applications, you may totally alter the design of the Blazor Speed Dial component.

 ## Related links
 [Learn More about Blazor Speed Dial](https://www.syncfusion.com/blazor-components/blazor-speeddial?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples)
 [Download Free Trial](https://www.syncfusion.com/downloads/blazor?utm_source=github&utm_medium=listing&utm_campaign=blazor-speed-dial-github-samples)